You are here

 Availability of Product Information documents

-Approximately 90 per cent of registered prescription medicines have PI documents that are available through the TGA website.
+Approximately 90 per cent of prescription medicines, and some registered non-prescription medicines and biologicals have PI documents that are available through the TGA website.
 There are a number of reasons why a PI document may not be available including:

-- the medicine is newly registered and the PI document has not yet been lodged
+- the therapeutic good is newly registered and the PI document has not yet been lodged

-- the medicine is not classed as a registered prescription medicine, for example it may be a listed medicine that is available without a prescription
+- the therapeutic good is not classed as a prescription medicine, non-prescription medicine or biological, for example it may be a listed medicine

-- the medicine was "grandfathered" onto the ARTG at the time of commencement of the legislation in 1991
+- the therapeutic good was "grandfathered" onto the ARTG at the time of commencement of the legislation in 1991

 If you are looking for a PI document that is not available on the TGA website, contact the sponsor of the medicine directly.